Nearsightedness in Materials with Indirect Band Gaps: Conclusions

 By performing the locality analysis in reciprocal space, we obtained a sharper estimate that highlights how the off-diagonal decay of the density matrix depends on $\Gap$, which is larger than $\gap$, as shown in \Cref{fig:gap_bz}.
 That is, in the small gap limit, the nearsightedness property can still be maintained as long as $\Gap \gg \gap$.
 In this context, our results explain why some small gapped systems still exhibit fast decay of local operators, as shown in \Cref{fig:weak_loc} for the 1D toy model and \Cref{fig:Mg2Si_weak} for 3D systems.

 Moreover, we also demonstrated that the impact of perturbations decays as the lattice sites move far away from the perturbations, and this decay is controlled by $\gap$ and the norm of perturbations.
 Regarding strong locality (e.g., interatomic interactions), our results, combined with those in \cite{ortner2020locality}, indicate that strong locality depends on $\gap$ and thus may lose fast decay in small gapped systems when considering the Hessian of energy or forces, as shown in \Cref{fig:Mg2Si_strong}.
-However, the results in \Cref{fig:strong_loc} and \Cref{tab: str_loc_slope} suggest that, under certain circumstances, the decay exhibits the square-root behaviour with respect to $\gap$, indicating that our results may not be sharp.
-A detailed analysis of this effect will be pursued in future work.
+Moreover, the results in \Cref{fig: sqrt_Gap} and \Cref{fig:strong_loc} suggest that, under certain circumstances, the decay exhibits the square-root behaviour with respect to $\gap$ or $\Gap$, indicating the possibility of sharp estimates.
+To explore this further, we conducted a focused case study to support and justify these observations.
+A more detailed analysis of this effect will be pursued in future work.